Plan of Study

 Different people review your Plan of Study at different points in the process.
 In your first semesters in the program, your major professor and Graduate Advisory Committee members typically use your Plan of Study to provide guidance on courses to take and other kinds of professional development experiences that will help you develop the ten ENE competencies and prepare you for the Readiness Assessment, Preliminary, and Final Thesis exams.
 When you are ready to undertake these exams, the Graduate Chair and Graduate Coordinator as well as the Graduate School will review and approve your draft Plan of Study.
 In your final term, a final Plan of Study will be routed for approval by all members of your committee, individuals who administer the ENE PhD program (Graduate Chair and Coordinator, School Head), and administrators from the Graduate School.

-The Graduate Chair uses this checklist for completeness and compliance to approve a Plan of Study.
+The Graduate Chair uses this checklist (PDF) for completeness and compliance to approve a Plan of Study.
 Familiarize yourself with the requirements to facilitate the approval process.

 Download and complete this template, which includes areas for identifying your committee members, your anticipated exam dates (Readiness, Preliminary, Final), and your plans for meeting the minimum course requirements.